 “He has already appeared before the Commerce Committee on other matters, yeah, he’s an American corporation, he’s an American citizen, depending on how this goes, I’ve spoken to chairman Rockerfeller, and it is possible that we could call him, we are not ready to do that at this time, but the FBI is focused in on this.
 I have to say, it’s just hard for me to understand how anybody could sanction, how anybody could sanction doing some of the things they reportedly did…

 “This is a public corporation, they sell shares, if they hid payments, bribery payments from shareholders, that’s a whole other civil penalty, and then if they hacked in to phones, without a warrant, obviously they didn’t have a warrant, that’s criminal, and the Foreign Corrupt Practices Act could be civil, it could be criminal, so lots could happen, and the FCC has the ability to take away a licence from a media corporation that breaks the law…

 “If you break the law in our country, whether you’re a Republican or a Democrat or a liberal or a conservative or a moderate, if you break the law, you pay the price, that’s as simple as it gets, it’s nothing to do with your political persuasion.”

 We will have more on the latest dramatic revelations in the phone hacking scandal later today.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.